Sarathsathyan/FinancePeerUserAuth/README.md

  - Install the requirements
    - pip install -r requirements.txt
  - Run the server
-   - python manage.py runserver 8000
+   - python manage.py runserver 8080

+## Run the project on port 8080